rikigigi/analisi/README.md

     #create trajectory object and dump to file
     import pyanalisi
-    analisi_traj = pyanalisi.Trajectory(pos, vel, types, box, True, False)
+    analisi_traj = pyanalisi.Trajectory(pos, vel, types, box,
+                                        True, # matrix format for the box array False # don't wrap the coordinates
+                                        )
     analisi_traj.write_lammps_binary("output_filename.bin"
                                , 0, # starting timestep
                                -1   # last timestep:
                                )    #  -1 dumps full trajectory
    ```

 #### LAMMPS binary trajectory interface

 This interface is a little more complicated, since it was designed for computing block averages of very big files.
+It can read the same files that the command line program reads.
 The object is created with
 ```
 analisi_traj = pyanalisi.Traj('path_of_binary_file')
 ```